Sunday, January 18, 2026

 Cotton solutions

-The cotton industry is rife with problems.
+While the cotton industry is rife with problems.
 But there is hope.
-Nonprofits like the Regenerative Organic Alliance (ROA)—which is based in California and founded by brands like Patagonia and Dr. Bronner’s, as well as organic agriculture research pioneer the Rodale Institute—are working to create ethical and transparent supply chains.
+Nonprofits like the Regenerative Organic Alliance (ROA) — which is based in California and founded by brands like Patagonia and Dr. Bronner’s, as well as organic agriculture research pioneer the Rodale Institute — are working to create ethical and transparent supply chains.

 To qualify for the ROA’s stringent certification program, farmers must demonstrate directly to the alliance that they aren’t depleting the soil, they aren’t using pesticides, and they aren’t exploiting people.